raspberrychris/3dprintersking/content/posts/voxelab-aquila-3d-printer-fully-metal-frame-diy-fdm-3d-printer-kit-with-removable-carborundum-glass-platform.md

 **Warranty and Service**

-All Voxelab 3d printers are provided lifetime technical assistance and a one-year warranty.
+All [**Voxelab 3D printers**](#) are provided lifetime technical assistance and a one-year warranty.
 If you have any questions regarding product operation or software please feel free to contact us.

 ## Our Verdict